Clay, Jackson, Rockcastle County assistance programs.

 For more information on any of these programs, the agency can be reached at (606) 598-5127.
 They have a few main offices in the region.
 While all programs are limited, there may be emergency assistance for the less fortunate.
 Or if someone does not qualify, then referrals are given.

 Jackson County Food Bank partners with churches and other charity sites, even including in nearby counties such as Rockcastle.
 Together they offer groceries or serve free meals, including at the holidays.
 The main pantry is at Hwy.
 421, McKee, KY 40447.
 Dial (606) 287-8336.

 God’s Outreach is another agency that can offer food, personal hygiene items, groceries, and more.
+Before the school year starts up there may be free clothes as well as backpacks or back to school supplies for students.
 The main number is (859) 623-2220.
 Dial the non-profit for hours.

 Christian Appalachian Project – Free food is served.
 The charity also has information on everything from job training to public aid such as SNAP food stamp applications.
 3095 Richmond Street, Mount Vernon, Kentucky, telephone (606) 256-3035.

 Health First Community Health Center in Clay County is a clinic.
 They do accept the low income and under insured.
 The center may have Women’s Health Services, Counseling/Mental Health Programs, Primary Care, Pediatric Services, OB/GYN, Immunizations, and Medicaid Application Assistance.
+Some free basic dental care may be given to adults or children as well.
 Some fees may be due from patients.

 Other health care services are available too.
 Too many people struggle to pay for medications or their health care needs.
 There is financial aid as well as advice in the region, including Clay and Jackson County.
 Everything from free community clinics to charity care is offered.
 Even find financial help to pay medical bills.